typedb/typedb-docs/04-concept-api/00-overview.md

 ---
 pageTitle: Concept API
-keywords: grakn, concept, api
+keywords: typedb, concept, api
-longTailKeywords: grakn concept api, concept api
+longTailKeywords: typedb concept api, concept api
-Summary: Concept Hierarchy in Grakn.
+Summary: Concept Hierarchy in TypeDB.
 toc: false
 ---

 ## Concept Architecture
-Anything in Grakn (other than [Rule](../09-schema/03-rules.md)), whether a concept type or a data instance, is a [Concept](../04-concept-api/01-concept.md).
+Anything in TypeDB (other than [Rule](../09-schema/03-rules.md)), whether a concept type or a data instance, is a [Concept](../04-concept-api/01-concept.md).
 The diagram below, illustrates how the Concept superclass is inherited by its direct and indirect descendants.

 ![Concept Hierarchy](../images/concept-api/overview_hierarchy.png)

-**Type** refers to a Concept Type as defined in the [schema](../09-schema/00-overview.md#grakn-data-model).
+**Type** refers to a Concept Type as defined in the [schema](../09-schema/00-overview.md#typedb-data-model).

 **Thing** refers to an instance of data that is an instantiation of a Concept Type.